Cuh4/QuoteBot/README.md

 py -m pip install -r requirements.txt
 ```

-3) Create a Discord bot at https://discord.com/developers/applications. **Be sure to enable message content intents fo your bot, otherwise it will not properly function.**
+3) Create a Discord bot at https://discord.com/developers/applications. **Be sure to enable message content intents for your bot, otherwise it will not properly function.**

 4) In the `src` folder, edit `example_config.py` then rename to `config.py` when completed.
 Be sure to plop your bot's token in the config file.